Elizabeth Montagu: Bluestocking work and writing

-Elizabeth as a Bluestocking called the "Queen of the Blues" led and hosted the Blue Stockings Society of England from about 1750.
-It was a loose organization of privileged women with an interest in education, but it waned in popularity at the end of the 18th century.
+Elizabeth, as a bluestocking, was called the "Queen of the Blues".
+She led and hosted the Blue Stockings Society of England from about 1750.
+The loose organization of privileged women with an interest in education waned in popularity at the end of the 18th century.
 It gathered to discuss literature and also invited educated men to participate.
 Talk of politics was prohibited; literature and the arts were the main subjects.
 Many Bluestocking women supported each other in intellectual endeavours such as reading, art work, and writing.
 Many also published literature.

 Elizabeth Montagu published two works in her lifetime.
 George Lyttelton in 1760 encouraged Elizabeth to write Dialogues of the Dead, and she contributed three sections to the work anonymously.
 (Her authorship is testified elsewhere.)
 It consists of a series of conversations between the living and the illustrious dead, and works as a satire of 18th-century vanity and manners.
 In 1769, she published An Essay on the Writings and Genius of Shakespear.
 In it, she proclaims Shakespeare to be the greatest English poet, and in fact the greatest poet of any nation.
 She also attacks Samuel Johnson's 1765 Preface to Shakespeare for not having gone on to praise Shakespeare's plays enough.
 While Johnson had dealt with text, history, and the circumstances of editing, Montagu wrote instead about the characters, plots, and beauties of the verse in Shakespeare and saw in him a championing of all things inherently English.
 When the book was initially published anonymously, it was thought to be by Joseph Warton, but by 1777 her name appeared on the title page.
 Johnson, for his part, was estranged from Montagu at this point.